Universal Psychology Postdoctoral Directory

 With respect to outpatient care, the majority of referrals for outpatient therapy are from physicians in our healthcare network.
 This provides a unique opportunity to coordinate with a patient’s larger healthcare team through the electronic health record.
 The fellow will conduct clinical intake evaluations and develop/deliver treatment plans rooted in evidence-based therapies for children with mental health diagnoses and, potentially, co-occurring acute or chronic illness, trauma, or disability.
 Additionally, the fellow will conduct psychological testing to evaluate domains related to cognitive, achievement, executive functioning, social communication and emotional/behavioral functioning.
 Integration of data from various sources, development of diagnostic conceptualizations and tailored treatment recommendations will culminate in a comprehensive evaluation report and therapeutic delivery of feedback.

-Additionally, the fellow may select an elective experience (4-8 hours/week) within a specialty area to cultivate a niche skillset.
+Additionally, the fellow may select an elective experience (4-8 hours/week) within a specialty area to cultivate a niche skillset. current postdoctoral experience requirements in most states.
 Previous examples of elective experiences have included rotations with Sleep Medicine, Pain and Palliative Care, and General Academic Pediatrics/Primary Care, which have involved assessment and consultation of mental health needs and brief treatment if indicated, integrated with the medical providers.

 Weekly didactics with our psychiatry fellows present an opportunity for interprofessional learning (2 hours).
 In addition, a variety of serialized and one-off training opportunities such as seminars and didactics are regularly available to the fellow and co-occur with other trainees and other health system staff (PCIT, ADOS assessment, Motivational Interviewing, CBIT have been offered in the past).
 Fellows have the opportunity to attend weekly didactics are held in conjunction with EVMS Psychiatry Residents regarding a variety of mental health topics presented by EVMS Department of Pediatrics and Department of Psychiatry faculty.
 Topics are varied and may include presentations regarding social determinants of health, child development, specific evidence-based interventions and/or medication management approaches, psychological assessment, or specific conditions such as Somatoform Disorders, to name a few.